 Step 3: Reinforce personal safety with a family plan

 The third step is have a communication tool that invites and involves collaboration between child and parent from the beginning.
 (Get your free Personal Safety Family Plan template at We Stand Guard.
 This one page document is printable for your family to write personalized information to be easily referenced anywhere in your home.)

 An effective plan outlines ways to empower your family.
 Your plan should teach children what to do, who to call and how to get help if anything inappropriate happens.
 Making a plan with children helps them take ownership of this valuable safety tool.
 And they’ll know they have permission to tell you anything, no matter how uncomfortable the situation.

 Pornography is the world’s largest sexual abuser of children

 In today’s hyper-sexualized culture, pornographers are targeting children, along with teens, men and women.
 Childhood exposure to pornography is a form of non-physical sexual abuse.
 Children and teens can be groomed to become victims or perpetrators by what they see in pornography.
 But by preparing children early to understand boundaries and recognize danger, we can give them a voice against sexual abuse in all its forms.

 In addition to the three excellent strategies outlined by Kimberly Perry, we invite you to claim your FREE Body Safety Toolkit.
-You can use this guide to help kids create a Body Safety Plan Click on the link below:
+You can use this guide to help kids create a Body Safety Plan.
+Get yours below!

 Of course, creating a body safety plan cannot prevent all types of child sexual abuse.
 We reiterate: Teaching kids concepts of personal safety is not intended to place the responsibility of abuse prevention on the child.
 Child abuse is NEVER the fault of a child.
 The most important thing parents can do is to help children know they are continually and unconditionally loved.